Efimov spectrum in the Born--Oppenheimer picture of 2+1 system with zero-range heavy-light interactions: The spectrum of the effective Hamiltonian

-Therefore, $\sss \simeq 2.80\,a_\theta(0)$ to two digits. \end{corollary} \begin{remark} As discussed earlier, the estimate $\sss \simeq 2.80\,a_\theta(0)$ cannot be reconciled with the intuition from local point interactions, even though \eqref{long-range_v_theta_estimate} is reported in \cite{Efimov2,Fonseca1}.
-In fact, the long-range behavior of $-\lambda_\theta$ matches its local analogue \eqref{local_eig} if one sets $\alpha=\frac{t_\theta-1}{4\sqrt{2}\pi}$ (see Remark~\ref{local_to_nonlocal}); thus, Corollary~\ref{corollary_spatial_size} follows readily.
-However, this is not the only issue with the local intuition. \\ Efimov \cite{Efimov2} and later Fonseca \emph{et al.} \cite{Fonseca1} describe the effective potential in \eqref{slow} away from unitary limit as having three ranges: a short-range part (irrelevant for $\sss$), an intermediate range with the same inverse-squared behavior as at unitary limit, and a long-range Yukawa tail.
-The intermediate range, of length $a$, is said to support the first $m$ Efimov energies $E_i$ (the initial part of the sequence $E_n^{\mathrm{eff}}$ in \eqref{universal_Efimov_eig}), while the remainder fades into the Yukawa tail.
-Taken literally, this picture would make the potential discontinuous at $r=a$, in conflict with \eqref{long-range_v_theta_estimate}; hence it is not physically consistent. \\ Furthermore, for any angular momentum $l\ge 0$, Fonseca \emph{et al.} \cite{Fonseca1} applied Bargmann’s bound \eqref{Barg_def} to \eqref{reduced-radial-higher-momentum} with \eqref{theta_potentials} and obtain an upper bound $n_l(V_\theta)$ on the number of eigenvalues.
-One readily finds $n_l(V_\theta)\simeq 0.53\,\ve^{-2}/(2l+1)$ over the range $a_\theta(0)<r<\sss$, independent of $a_\theta(0)$ (or $4\pi\alpha$ in the local model, see \eqref{log-growth} below).
-This is rather large for the mass-imbalanced system of two heavy and one light particle.
-For example, with the angular momentum $l=1$, if one substitutes the critical mass ratio $\mathcal{M}_{1}^{*}$ in \eqref{critical_mass} in $0.53\,\ve^{-2}/(2l+1)$, they obtain $n_l(V_\theta) > 1.16$ on the interval $(a_\theta(0),\sss)$, which is incompatible with the description in \cite{Fonseca1}. \end{remark} Due to the low-energy nature of Efimov physics, Bargmann’s bound (see \cite[Theorem XIII.9]{ReSi}) gives a nearly sharp upper bound on the number of negative eigenvalues of \eqref{reduced-radial-higher-momentum} with $V_\text{eff}=V_\theta$ in \eqref{theta_potentials}.
-For fixed $l\ge 0$, denote by $n_l(V_\theta)$ the number of negative binding energies.
-Bargmann’s bound is then given by the right-hand side (RHS) of \eqref{Barg_def}:
+Therefore, $\sss \simeq 2.80\,a$ to two digits. \end{corollary} This means the estimate $\sss \simeq 2.80\,a$ cannot be reconciled with a Hamiltonian built from local point interactions (i.e., constant Bethe–Peierls boundary conditions) in which the three-body system is treated as a sum of pairwise two-body channels.
+However, this mismatch is not the only issue with that model. \\ Efimov \cite{Efimov2} and later Fonseca \emph{et al.} \cite{Fonseca1} describe the effective potential in \eqref{slow} away from the unitary limit as having three ranges: a short-range part of size $b$, an intermediate regime with inverse-squared behavior $-\frac{W^2(1)}{r^2}$ for $b < r < a$, and a long-range Yukawa tail for $r\geq a$.
+In this picture, the intermediate region supports the first $m$ Efimov levels $E^{\mathrm{eff}}_i$, while the remainder of the Efimov spectrum fades into the Yukawa tail.
+However, this qualitative explanation means that the potential discontinuous at $r=a$ (see Corollary~\ref{corollary_spatial_size} above), which is not physically consistent, and it is in contrary with the actual potential introduced by Fonseca \emph{et al.}. \\ Furthermore, for any angular momentum $l\ge 0$, Fonseca \emph{et al.} \cite{Fonseca1} applied Bargmann’s bound (see \eqref{Barg_def} below) to the problem \eqref{reduced-radial-higher-momentum} with a potential of form \eqref{theta_potentials} and obtain an upper bound $n_l(V_a)$ on the number of bound states.
+It is straightforward to see $n_l(V_a)\simeq 0.53\,\frac{\ve^{-2}}{2l+1}$ over the range $a<r<\sss$, independent of the value of $a$.
+This is rather a large number for the mass-imbalanced system of two heavy and one light particle.
+For example, in the $l=1$ channel, inserting the critical mass ratio $\mathcal{M}_{1}^{*}$ from \eqref{critical_mass} into $0.53\,\frac{\ve^{-2}}{2l+1}$ gives $n_l(V_a) > 1.16$ on the interval $(a,\sss)$, which is incompatible with the description proposed in \cite{Fonseca1}.